 Palamá has rarely received support from the government or other agencies for development initiatives.
 ALDEA and ABPD began working with 92 Palamá families in August 2018.
 Our goal is to reduce chronic childhood malnutrition now, while supporting the community in building their capacity to address further development challenges on their own into the future.
 We are working together on:

-- Water, Sanitation & Hygiene: A potable water system, sanitary latrines, gray water filters, and efficient vented stoves will be installed as funding becomes available.
-These will reduce the risk of gastrointestinal diseases and improve indoor air quality, improving health and allowing children to make the most of the nutrients they consume.
+- Water, Sanitation & Hygiene: A potable water system, sanitary latrines, gray water filters, and efficient vented stoves will reduce the risk of gastrointestinal diseases and improve indoor air quality, improving health and allowing children to make the most of the nutrients they consume.
 Work on these projects began in May 2019 and completion is expected in February 2020.

 - Family Planning: We provide training and family planning methods so that women and men have the opportunity to decide the number and spacing of their children.
 Work began in August 2018 with completion expected in June 2020.